-A colostomy is surgery to bring part of the large intestine (the colon) to the surface of the body to form a stoma, an artificial opening on the outside of the tummy or abdomen.
+A colostomy is surgery to bring part of the large intestine (the colon) to the surface of the body to form a stoma, an artificial opening on the outside of the abdomen (tummy).
 Waste from the colon is then collected using a small bag called a stoma pouch.

 Why is the procedure performed?